Exploring the deep

 September-October 1995

-Diving to deep-sea vents in the NE Pacific in the US Navy's DSV Sea Cliff.
+Diving to deep-sea vents in the NE Pacific in the US Navy's DSV Sea Cliff submersible, and working with their Advanced Tethered Vehicle ROV.

 July-September 1994